shiyis/nlpwme/modules/1a-nn.md

 > a Mentalese is a direct medium of the thought process and not the object of interpretation, as we face the conundrum of having to represent it through a meta-language which suffers the logic fallacy of ad infinitum or put differently "we face the infinite regress of a meta-language".
 Therefore, it's not perceived or interpreted.
 One cannot say that they understood the mental language the same way as they understood a natural language.

+similarly to words (lexical items in a natural language), we can hardly define what a primitive expression's semantic properties exactly are.
+Though it's easy to illustrate the relations between complex expressions formed from these primitive expressions, researchers sought to create paradigms that could well capture the semantic properties of them.
+Here the strategy was to adopt functionalism (where _mind is the functional organization of the brain_).
+Therefore,  the effort of categorizing what exactly it means by saying "X A's that p iff there is a mental representation S such that X bears A* to S and S means that P" gets broken down into two steps,

+> 1. to explain in naturalistically acceptable terms what it is to bear psychological relation A* to mental representation S. 2. to explain in naturalistically acceptable terms what it is for mental representation S to mean that p.

+By treating these mental processes as type-token relations, we are able to provide a solution.

+> e and e* are tokens of the same _Mentalese_ type iff R(e,e*).
+And individuated in neurological terms it becomes that e and e* are the tokens of the same primitive Mentalese type iff  e and e* are tokens of the same neural type.

+This is the process of naturalizing intentionality and individuating it through pure neurology.
+However above schema faces a challenge as it could not address the issue of _multiple realizability_, as it is defined heterogeneously in the realm of neuroscience, physics, and biology.
+In lieu of which, a functional definition is carried out and goes as,

+> e and e* are tokens of the same primitive Mentalese type iff e and e* have the same functional role.

+The below strategy gains popularity as it facilitates the Turing style model treating mental processes as a "computational role" subscribing the "functional role" to Turing style computationalism formalism.
+And there are two categories that represent such a "functional role": molecular and holist.

+> Molecular theory  treats separately the relations borne out between symbols; on the other hand, the holist theory is more fine-grained.
+In other words, e and e* belong to the same primitive Mentalese type iff they have the same (canonical if adopted) functional role under MT and iff they have the same total functional role under HT.

+To explain in simpler terms as I understood it, looking at a natural language say we have the simple term _word_ and _words_ in English serving as a basic unit or lexical item; they would belong to the same primitive type WORD as the same token under MT and different under HT.

+#### How Are The Above Premises Important to Establishing the Framework of Natural Language Understanding?